sparra95/image-search-React-webapp/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Some Technical Features
+## Technical Features
 - Connects to a RESTful backend API
 - Infinite Scrolling
 - Routing using [React-Router](https://reactrouter.com/)
 - Modal functionality
-- CSS animations and transitions for a more pleasant UX
+- CSS animations and transitions